DevRuibin/erlang_note/src/basci_syntax/readme.md

 14. [function.erl](function.erl) - it is a simple program to show how to use function.
 15. [recursion.erl](recursion.erl) - it is a simple program to show how to use recursion.
 16. [myfile.erl](myfile.erl) - it is a simple program to show how to use file I/O. see [api](https://www.erlang.org/doc/search)
+17. [myRecord.erl](myRecord.erl) - it is a simple program to show how to use record.

 ## Shell commands